 “My little girl has had many people fail to see her potential and it’s changed who I am as a parent and a therapist.
 I believe every child has unique interests, motivations, and strengths that need to be uncovered and recognised.
 What an honour and privilege it is to really see the greatness that lies in each child and to truly experience joy as each new (communication) skill is achieved."

 So who knew!
 Moshi monsters are a great tool to explore social relationships, friendships and emotions.
-As I looked through my resource cupboard one day last week to find the … Continue reading
+As I looked through my resource cupboard one day last week to find the right materials for some SLT sessions I came across some Moshi monsters that were destined for the charity shop To my surprise when I opened… Continue reading When friendships and feelings are painful – using toys to explore

 As a parent, realising that your child is experiencingdifficulties is an emotional experience.
 Feelings of worry, concern, helplessness and often frustration arecommon.
-When difficulties are subtle,complex or multi-faceted it can be … Continue reading
+When difficulties are subtle,complex or multi-faceted it can be difficult to articulate these concerns andfor others to understand the impact that they are having on your child and onthe whole family.
+A recent testimonialfrom… Continue reading Stepping stones to the right path

 One thing I love about our assessment work at Grow Communication is the opportunity that we have to get to know so many phenomenal individuals.
-And the chance to create … Continue reading
+And the chance to create an assessment space that is right for each one of those individuals.
+On this occasion it involved my very lovely puppy Paddy (I think he… Continue reading Puppies, PDA profiling and positives!

 When I talk about AAC systems I talk about robust language systems.
 By that I mean a Communication system which will enable you to have access to all the words that you might need, and to communicate for all the reasons that human beings communicate.
 That might, just might, include being told something really cheeky.
 And at Christmas we need access not only to words that let us say "happy Christmas" and "thank you", but also to grumble, nag and bicker.